Zhiyee20/web-based-clothing-commerce-system/SECURITY_NOTES.md

 ### Session Initialization & Access Control
 - User session initialization is centralized and enforced at the page entry level.
-- Protected user-facing pages include a shared header file that:
+- Protected user-side pages include a shared header file that:
   - loads system configuration
   - initializes the PHP session if not already started
   - retrieves authenticated user context from session storage